bfansports/CloudTranscode/README.md

 ## Transcoding supported

    - **Video to Video transcoding**: One video IN, many videos OUT.
 Any formats and codecs supported by your ffmpeg.
    - **Video to Thumbnails transcoding**: Snapshot at certain time in video or intervals snapshot every N seconds.
+Keep image ratio.
    - **Watermark integration in video**: Take image IN and position a watermark on top of the video.
 Custom position and transparency.
+Keep image ratio.

 We are working to support ALL FFmpeg options.